Last updated: 3/18/20 10:45 a.m.

 Yes.
 Ensuring digital materials meet the needs of all students is an important consideration when moving instruction to online spaces.
 Live auto-captioning is available through PowerPoint.
 If you share your slides with students, we recommend utilizing these tools.
 Don’t forget that some students may only interact via audio, so consider sharing your slides in advance (your verbal explanations while presenting are also very important).
 Take a look at the Redbirds Keep Teaching resource on lecture and slide show recording.

 If you teach with video, please make sure they are closed captioned.
 You can upload to YouTube and revise the auto-transcriptions.
-If you are utilizing someone else’s video, you can also utilize the online tool, Amara to add on closed-captioning.
-View more information from Administrative Technologies on accessibility considerations and captioning videos.
+If you are utilizing someone else’s video, you can also utilize the online tool Amara to add on closed-captioning.
+View more information from Technology Solutions on accessibility considerations and captioning videos.

 Please take a look at this resource on website and digital accessibility.